victoryang1/DAT-BOS-16/templates/template-rubric-readme.md

 - [ ] Standard 2
 - [ ] Professional Development [*Optional: use at mid/end of course*]

-> ID Note: Fill these in with specific course standards

-Acceptable performance for this standard is based on how well you've applied specific learning goals within your deliverable.
-To review the full list of standards, see the course syllabus.
+Acceptable performance for these standards is based on how well you've applied specific learning goals within your deliverable.
+To review the full list of standards, see our course syllabus.

 ---

 ## STANDARD #1
-**Meets Expectations**: Did you: X?
-Y?
-Z?
+**Meets Expectations**: Did you _____ ?

-> - SME Note: Fill these in X/Y/Z with 2-3 learning goals.
+> *Note*: Fill these in with 2-3 learning goals.
 What should the student be able to demonstrate, identify, articulate, or do as part of this standard?
-I.e. Demonstrate comprehension of data science fundamentals?
+Demonstrate comprehension of data science fundamentals?
 Define a valid sampling methodology?

 Application of these learning goals will be assessed using the requirements below: